 Below I’ll show you how to use meditation for studying.
 But first an important question: Precisely why does meditation help with studying?

-And the answer is: it tunes out noise in your mind so you can actually focus when you study.
+And the answer is: it tunes out noise in your mind so you can focus when you study.

 Think about it.

 On any given day you have a-million-and-one things running through your mind.
 You’re thinking about your friends and what they’ve been up to.
 You’re thinking about whatever chores you have to do at home.
 You’re thinking about dating.
-You’re thinking about stressful things like exams… you have a ton of thoughts and ideas running through your mind.
+You’re thinking about stressful things like exams; you have a ton of thoughts and ideas running through your mind.

 Then you sit down to study.

-Concentration is low because of everything you’ve got going on in your life.
+You lack concentration because of everything you’ve got going on in your life.
 And even though you know you should focus on learning, it’s impossible because of the amount of noise in your mind.

 Simply put, you need to quiet your mind.

 You need a way to empty your mind and regain your concentration.
 Because until you regain your focus and concentration, you can’t possibly learn anything.